CodeChillAlluna/code-chill/README.md

 We're only going to show you the easiest installation for Code&Chill (Client & Server on the same server with one command to start), but you can easily separate the server and the client on two servers.

+For the easiest installation, we decided to dockerize our application so you can see our images on [DockerHub](https://hub.docker.com/u/codechillaluna).

 ## Requirements